 7.25" FINGERBOARD RADIUS

 The fingerboard radius is an important spec that describes the amount of curvature across the width of the fingerboard.
-This instrument has a 7.25" fingerboard radius, with a more pronounced "vintage-style" curvature typical of Fender guitars from the 1950s, ’60 and ’70s.
+This Fender road worn '60s Stratocaster has a 7.25" fingerboard radius, with a more pronounced "vintage-style" curvature typical of Fender guitars from the 1950s, ’60 and ’70s.
 It’s the way to go for those who grew up with vintage instruments or simply prefer the feel of greater fingerboard curvature.

-The Tex-Mex single-coil pickups on this guitar are over-wound for tight, clear bass, sparkling high end and maximum output ideal for everything from soaring clean tone to earthy Texas grit.
+The Tex-Mex single-coil pickups on this Fender Olympic white guitar are over-wound for tight, clear bass, sparkling high end and maximum output ideal for everything from soaring clean tone to earthy Texas grit.